-Type: make

-- 2- Edit an input file in a text editor (content of input is explained in the following). - 3- Run atompaw: atompaw < inputfile
+- Then compile and install the code: make; make install - 2- Edit an input file in a text editor (content of input is explained in the following). - 3- Run atompaw: atompaw < inputfile

 Partial-waves, PS partial-waves and projectors are given in wfn.i files.